hpi-epic/PyHDB/README.rst

     :target: https://codecov.io/github/hpi-epic/pyHANA?branch=master

 The pyHANA Fork
 ===============

+** This repository is no longer maintained.
+The initial goal was to have a place for fixes and updates to the `pyhdb` project, which did not really accept pull requests.
+However, we currently lack the time to maintain this repository any further.
+In case you have any questions, please contact the github user Bouncner.**

 This repository is a fork of the official repository at `https://github.com/SAP/PyHDB`.
-The goal of this repo is to have it maintained by the open-source community.
+The goal of this repo was to have it maintained by the open-source community.

-Think of this repository as a cutting-edge version, if you will.

 Original Readme:
 =================